Avaiga/taipy-getting-started/step_07/ReadMe.md

     update_predictions_dataset(state, pipeline)
 ```

-Before running the GUI, these two lines of code will erase the previous scenarios, pipelines, datanodes that you created in the previous steps to avoid any problem of compability.
+Before running the GUI, these two lines of code will erase the previous scenarios, pipelines, datanodes that you created in the previous steps to avoid any problem of compatibility.

 ```python
 # Delete all entities